manyducksco/borf/packages/client/README.md

   });

   ctx.afterConnect(() => {
-    // Runs after the app is connected, initial route has been matched, and the first view is added to the page.
+    // Runs after the app is connected, initial route has been matched, and the first window is added to the page.
   });
   // Globals live for the lifetime of the app, so they have no disconnect hooks.